HansjoergW/sec-fincancial-statement-data-set/README.md

   The method has a parameter presenter of type Presenter.

 ## Present
-It is simple to writer your own presenter classes.
+It is simple to write your own presenter classes.
 So far, the framework provides the following Presenter implementations (module `secfsdstools.e_presenter.presenting`):

 * `StandardStatementPresenter` <br> This presenter provides the data in the same form, as you are used to see in